 Updated!!
 How to unlock Samsung Galaxy S6 and S6 edge when your password and fingerprint are not accepted with Google account

 Following recent updates, you can now unlock Samsung Galaxy S6 and S6 edge with Google account when the backup password and fingerprint are not accepted.

-After trying backup password incorrectly more than 5 times, the Unlock via Google option as shown below will be offered now.
+After trying to back up password incorrectly more than 5 times, the Unlock via Google option, as shown below, will be offered now.